brandur/sorg/content/drafts/mongodb.md

 !fig src="/assets/mongodb/webhooks.svg" caption="Visualization of Webhook storage."

-Because API access was unrestricted, some consumers became dependent on having unfettered access to evey Webhook ever sent, and disallowing it at this point would break practical backwards compatibility, even if no such compatibility was promised.
+Because API access was unrestricted, some consumers became dependent on having unfettered access to all of those historic Webhooks, and disallowing it at this point would break practical backwards compatibility, even if no such compatibility was promised.

 Sharding allowed the system to scale in the beginning with relative ease, but consequently left a product catastrophe.
 Months worth of engineering time will